Getting A Grip on Autoimmunity Requires Identifying the Next Trigger: Inflammation

 Take Away Points

-Other causes include allergies, asthma, chronic stress, adrenal resistance, insulin resistance, obesity, and mitochrondrial dysfunction.
+- Other causes include allergies, asthma, chronic stress, adrenal resistance, insulin resistance, obesity, and mitochondrial dysfunction.

 Learn more about Autoimmune Disease and Other Triggers: